BlueWizardHat/demo-kotlin-maven/README.md

 ```bash
 mvn clean install
 ```
-is all that is needed to build all the modules in the project.
+is all that is needed to build all the services and modules in the project.

 It may also be advantages to pre-download sources for dependencies in advance so they are already downloaded when your IDE needs them.